[Holodeck –

 BEATRICE: Nothing.

-JANEWAY: Not even painting, or needlework?
+JANEWAY: Not even painting or needlework?

 BEATRICE: I just made my first sampler.
 I finished it yesterday.